AyiStar/kit/README.md

-# KIT Is Torch In Kidhoods!
+# KIT Is Torch In Kidhood!
 > One day, the cute kit will grow up to be a mighty tiger
 >